Rigorous bounds on the stationary distributions of the chemical master equation via mathematical programming: Minimal continuous-time Markov chains, their long-term behaviour and stationary distributions

 If $T_n$ denotes the $n^{th}$ jump time, then the limit

-is known as the \emph{explosion time} (or \emph{escape time} or \emph{time of the first infinity}) of the chain because it is the instant by which the chain will have left every finite subset of the state space\cite[Sec.~2]{Kuntz2018}.
-If no such \emph{explosion} occurs, then $T_\infty$ is infinity.
-We say that the chain is \emph{non-explosive} if
+is known as the \emph{explosion time} of the chain, i.e., the first instant by which the chain has left every finite subset of the state space\cite[Sec.~2.3]{Kuntz2018}.
+If no such explosion occurs, then $T_\infty = \infty$, and we say that the chain is \emph{non-explosive}: